PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    Running pimpleFoam in parallel on /opt/OpenFOAM/OpenFOAM-2.4.x/tutorials/incompressible/pimpleFoam/channel395 using 5 processes
 >    ~~~
 >    {: .output}
->    - Everything looks fine.
+>    - OpenFOAM execution is working properly.
 >    - This may take several minutes (~15 to ~30 min).
 Use `<Ctrl-C>` to kill the solver
 >
 >    ~~~